 Kinetic: Conversations in Contemporary Art

-Kinetic: Conversations in Contemporary Art brings nationally recognized artists together with local artists, arts professionals, art students and the greater Washington, DC, cultural community to engage in critical dialogue about contemporary art and studio practice.
-The Kinetic series fosters the meaningful exchange of ideas through a fluid and dynamic public lecture format and student driven interactions.
-Each artist meets with MFA candidates in an informal, yet intensive discussion of work and creative professional practices.
+In its third year, Kinetic is a dynamic lecture series generously sponsored by Dr. Darryl Atwell.
+Kinetic: Conversations in Contemporary Art brings nationally recognized artists together with local artists, arts professionals, art students and the greater Washington, DC, cultural community to engage in critical dialogue about contemporary art and creative professional practices.
+Taking place in a high caliber academic setting, the annual lecture fosters the meaningful exchange of ideas through a fluid public lecture format and intensive student driven interactions.
+It is the intent of Kinetic to contribute to the knowledge and understanding of contemporary art in DC.